maths/moodle-qtype_stack/doc/en/Installation/Mathjax.md

 1. Download [MathJax](http://www.mathjax.org/)
 2. Unpack the archive and rename folder to "mathjax".
 3. Place the mathjax folder in .../moodle/lib and set appropriate ownership, e.g., `chown -R root.root mathjax`.
 4. Carry out the procedure in Option 1, editing the script above to reflect your path to MathJax.
-The last line can resemble the following:<br>
+The last line can resemble the following:

-`<script type="text/javascript" src="http://localhost/moodle/lib/mathjax/MathJax.js?config=TeX-AMS_HTML"></script>`
+       <script type="text/javascript" src="http://localhost/moodle/lib/mathjax/MathJax.js?config=TeX-AMS_HTML"></script>

 ### Option 2: link to external MathJax setup ###